akashkaveti/deployment-startegy/README.md

 Considerations:

-* With Amazon EKS managed node groups, you don't need to separately provision or register the Amazon EC2 instances that provide compute capacity to run your Kubernetes applications.
+* With Amazon EKS managed node groups, you don't need to separately provision or register the Amazon EC2 instances that provide compute capacity to run the Kubernetes applications.
 You can create, automatically update, or terminate nodes for your cluster with a single operation.
 Node updates and terminations automatically drain nodes to ensure that your applications stay available.

 * Kubernetes Horizontal Pod Autoscaling (HPA): Configure Kubernetes HPA to automatically scale the number of pods in response to CPU or custom metrics.